 Fallah: And there isn't a lot of contact with white Flemish people, it's really an entirely different world.

 El Arbi: So for the movie, we had to stay there.
 And that's why the movie is much more about the relationship between Marwan and Mavella, and even more than about gangs—like, there are 35 different gangs, but you don't see all of them.
-It's just centred around those two characters,
+It's just centered around those two characters,

 And in so doing, I understand that the film is one of the first Flemish films to feature this racial makeup.